ilchen/cryptopals/README.md

    Along with the calculation of the dependency matrix T, as explained in the challenge.
 4. Finding the kernel of the matrix T, whose elements represent all the possible manipulations to the 2<sup>i-th</sup>
    blocks of ciphertext that don't change the most significant 16 bits of GHASH.
-5. Attempting an existential forgery attack on the smallest allowed GHASH tag sice in GCM &mdash; 32 bits.
+5. Attempting an existential forgery attack on the smallest allowed GHASH tag size of 32 bits.
 6. Recovering the authentication key.

 #### Linear algebra